zentrocdot/ComfyUI_Circle_Detection/README.md

 <p align="justify">As I wrote earlier mathematical methods produce on each run the same results.
 One can take advantage of this.
 After first run one can exclude circles which were detected in the first run.</p>

+#### Setting numbering

+The numbering of the detected circles can be enabled/disabled by this setting.

 ## Special Feature

 <p align="justify">After first run detected circles can be excluded by use of the optional input connector.</p>